-What is the CFA charter good for, exactly?
+What is CFA good for, exactly?

 It’s not surprising that a large proportion of CFA Program candidates cite career development and advancement as a reason to register for the CFA Program.